salernolabs/rescuegroups/doc/request/Animals/readme.md

 #### ::setSubmittedformCommentsCount

-Sets submittedformCommentsCount field with a value of type int.
+Sets submittedformCommentsCount field with a value of type string.

-    $query->setSubmittedformCommentsCount(int);
+    $query->setSubmittedformCommentsCount(string);

 #### ::setSubmittedformCommentsInline